-The Madhya Pradesh Province has a network of 33 educational institutions (primary, middle, high and higher secondary) within the States of Madhya Pradesh and Chhattisgarh that are owned and managed by the Jesuits.
-Of the total active Jesuit personnel of the Province, 70% are engaged in the primary and secondary school education.
+The Madhya Pradesh Province has a network of 33 educational institutions (primary, middle, high and higher secondary) within the States of Madhya Pradesh and Chhattisgarh owned and managed by the Jesuits.
+Of the total active Jesuit personnel of the Province, 70% are engaged in primary and secondary school education.
 Most of the schools have adequate and spacious infrastructures.
-Majority of the schools have hostels with adequate facilities.
-The preference groups of the Province education service are the marginalized section of the society.
+The majority of the schools have hostels with adequate facilities.
+The preference groups of the Province education service are the marginalized section of society.
 The majority of the beneficiaries belong to various tribal communities.
-Most of the institutions are located in rural areas and are focused on serving the rural communities.
+Most institutions are located in rural areas and focus on serving rural communities.
 While the admissions are open to all, irrespective of caste and creed, the special preference is for the poor.
 Our schools aim at the human, intellectual and faith formation of students.
-Both the staff and the students come from the multi socio-cultural backgrounds.
-Due to national and international fame of Jesuit institutions, people have faith and trust in our educational institutions.
-Many of the schools also benefit from a good collaboration by other Religious congregations.
+Both the staff and the students come from multi socio-cultural backgrounds.
+Due to Jesuit institutions’ national and international fame, people have faith and trust in our educational institutions.
+Many schools also benefit from good collaboration by other Religious congregations.

-Upholding the human person as an image of God, the Jesuit education service, commits to imparting quality education to all, especially the poor, leading to an integral formation of persons, with their cultural heritage, permeated with a deep faith in God, enabling them to become men and women for others, committed to establish a society wherein prevail truth, justice, freedom, fraternity, love and peace.
+Upholding the human person as an image of God, the Jesuit education service commits to imparting quality education to all, especially the poor, leading to an integral formation of persons with their cultural heritage, permeated with a deep faith in God, enabling them to become men and women for others, committed to establishing a society wherein prevail truth, justice, freedom, fraternity, love and peace.

-The strengths of the social service are that there is a vast space of tribal context in which the Jesuits are working since several decades from different social centres.
-Some of these centres are well established with community-support.
-We Jesuit social workers are rooted in spirituality, well qualified and trained, committed, experienced, and above all we are the sons of the soil, rooted in tribal-ness.
-There is a strong networking, collaboration and connect with Jesuits, Government Organizations (GOs), Non-Government Organizations (NGOs) etc.
+The strengths of the social service are that there is a vast space of tribal context in which the Jesuits have been working for several decades from different social centres.
+Some of these centres are well established with community support.
+We Jesuit social workers are rooted in spirituality, well qualified and trained, committed, experienced, and above all, we are the sons of the soil, rooted in tribal-ness.
+There is strong networking, collaboration and connection with Jesuits, Government Organizations (GOs), Non-Government Organizations (NGOs) etc.

-Envisioning a dynamic, egalitarian and empowered community with rightful dignity and justice, we, the Jesuits in Social Action, reaffirm “Our commitment to follow the poor Lord quite naturally makes us friends of the poor” (Ignatius’ letter to Jesuits at Padua on August 6, 1547) in a more complex social context.
-United in “faith that does justice”, we pledge to accompany and collaborate with the marginalized, excluded, discriminated and dispossessed from their jal-jangal-jameen and livelihood, socio-political, economic and cultural rights and justice, preferentially the indigenous peoples and communities – tribals (especially Barelas, Baigas, Gonds, Korwas, Kodakus, Kharias, Majhis, Majhwars, Mundas, Nagesias, Oraons, Pandos), and dalits (especially Gandas (Chauhans), Ghasias (Sarthis), Lohars, and Satnamis).
-We uphold their traditional systems of governance, socio-cultural values and their wisdom of caring for “Common Home” through an alternative sustainable development processes.
-Rooted in our Jesuit identity and spirituality, we network with like-minded persons, civil societies, peoples’ organizations and movements that share the struggles and aspirations of the poor through the rights based process of the Pedagogy of the oppressed.
-We also uphold the Constitutional values that safeguard integral liberation of all citizens especially our preference communities.
+Envisioning a dynamic, egalitarian and empowered community with rightful dignity and justice, we, the Jesuits in Social Action, reaffirm “Our commitment to following the poor Lord quite naturally makes us friends of the poor” (Ignatius’ letter to Jesuits at Padua on August 6, 1547) in a more complex social context.
+United in “faith that does justice”, we pledge to accompany and collaborate with the marginalized, excluded, discriminated and dispossessed from their jal-jangal-jameen and livelihood, socio-political, economic and cultural rights and justice, preferentially the indigenous peoples and communities – tribals (especially Barelas, Baigas, Gonds, Korwas, Kodakus, Kharias, Majhis, Majhwars, Mundas, Nagesias, Oraons, Pandos), and Dalits (especially Gandas (Chauhans), Ghasias (Sarthis), Lohars, and Satnamis).
+We uphold their traditional systems of governance, socio-cultural values and their wisdom of caring for a “Common Home” through an alternative sustainable development process.
+Rooted in our Jesuit identity and spirituality, we network with like-minded persons, civil societies, peoples’ organizations and movements that share the struggles and aspirations of the poor through the rights-based process of the Pedagogy of the oppressed.
+We also uphold the Constitutional values that safeguard all citizens’ integral liberation, especially our preference communities.
 All these commitments are accompanied by adequate research and documentation.

-In the context of increasing apostolic demand, availability and greater effectiveness in the challenging and complex socio-political scenario we do realize the need of more, better and quality human resources today.
-The opportunities for quality apostolic intervention in Madhya Pradesh and Chhattisgarh are wide open, inclusive of diverse social, cultural and religious reality.
-Hence, we are consciously committed to promote good and more vocations for the Society of Jesus to collaborate with the “labouring God”.
+In the context of increasing apostolic demand, availability and greater effectiveness in the challenging and complex socio-political scenario, we do realize the need for more, better and quality human resources today.
+The opportunities for quality apostolic intervention in Madhya Pradesh and Chhattisgarh are wide open, inclusive of diverse social, cultural and religious realities.
+Hence, we are consciously committed to promoting good and more vocations for the Society of Jesus to collaborate with the “labouring God”.
 Our efforts to promote vocations through Apostolic Schools, youth and pastoral works have been yielding sufficient fruits of vocation in the Society of Jesus.
-A full time vocation promoter, along with two Apostolic Directors and the youth director, plans out various methods and strategies to promote vocations in schools, colleges and parishes within the state and all over the country.
-The Society of Jesus strives for promoting new members who are with sufficient and mature Catholic faith conviction, generosity, God-oriented and other-oriented dispositions, sound intellect and abilities.
+A full-time vocation promoter, along with two Apostolic Directors and the youth director, plans out various methods and strategies to promote vocations in schools, colleges and parishes within the state and all over the country.
+The Society of Jesus strives to promote new members who are with sufficient and mature Catholic faith conviction, generosity, God-oriented and other-oriented dispositions, sound intellect and abilities.
 In other words, they are expected to be competent and endowed with basic human qualities as per the requisitions of the Constitutions and Norms of the Society of Jesus.

 We, the Jesuits in the Dialogue Apostolate, believe that all the people of India, irrespective of caste and creed, are children of one God.
 We are ready to dialogue with one another in the spirit of spiritual discernment, reconciliation, collaboration and networking.
-Dialogue with people of other faiths is a key dimension of Jesuit commitment to be companions of Jesus and servants of His mission.
-It is to live alongside people of other faiths, acting as good neighbours to them, and being prepared for the common good.
-The Province is home to several religions and cultures – Buddhism, Hinduism, Islam, Sikhism, Jainism, Sarna, Christian denominations, etc., hence it is immensely important for the Jesuits of the Province to get involved in dialogue.
+Dialogue with people of other faiths is a key dimension of the Jesuit commitment to be companions of Jesus and servants of His mission.
+It is to live alongside people of other faiths, acting as good neighbours to them and being prepared for the common good.
+The Province is home to several religions and cultures – Buddhism, Hinduism, Islam, Sikhism, Jainism, Sarna, Christian denominations, etc. Hence it is immensely important for the Jesuits of the Province to get involved in the dialogue.
 “For us Jesuits, dialogue with people of other faiths expresses itself through the dialogue of religious experience – learning how to listen to what others are saying and enter into their spiritual lives through prayer and conversation” (Jesuit Conference of Asia Pacific, https://jcapsj.org/what-we-do/interreligious-dialogue/).
-We acquire the spirit of wisdom ‘to listen with an open heart, to understand with open mind and to speak with humility and sincerity, and be granted the grace of indifference.
-In all our works we may be inspired by the Holy Spirit and may fulfill God’s Holy Will’ (GC 36 Morning Prayer on November 10, 2016, Ignatian Hints for a Fruitful Dialogue).
-We commit ourselves to build a harmonious human community founded on respect, dignity, freedom and spiritual values with the people of other faiths and cultures.
+We acquire the spirit of wisdom ‘to listen with an open heart, to understand with an open mind and to speak with humility and sincerity, and be granted the grace of indifference.
+In all our works, we may be inspired by the Holy Spirit and may fulfil God’s Holy Will’ (GC 36 Morning Prayer on November 10, 2016, Ignatian Hints for a Fruitful Dialogue).
+We commit ourselves to building a harmonious human community founded on respect, dignity, freedom and spiritual values with people of other faiths and cultures.

 We, the Jesuits involved in the Youth Service, commit ourselves to accompany and nurture the young people “in the creation of a hope-filled future”.
 The young people render a great service to the Church that cannot be undermined.
-“Young people speak to us and challenge us, they make us realize the lights and shadows of our community and with their enthusiasm they encourage us to give responses in keeping with our times.
-They are the God’s new fertile soil that God gives to Christian communities” (Pope Francis to the participants in the 20th Latin American Meeting of Youth Pastoral Leaders (Lima, 18-23 November 2019), 19.11.2019).
-They need our accompaniment for quenching their spiritual thirst and preparing themselves for the service and mission of Christ.
-Energized by His Spirit they can become witnesses of faith, hope, love, reconciliation and justice for the whole humanity, with a preference for the marginalized and downtrodden who are affected and afflicted by social, political and religious unrests and struggles.
+“Young people speak to us and challenge us; they make us realize the lights and shadows of our community, and with their enthusiasm, they encourage us to give responses in keeping with our times.
+They are God’s new fertile soil that God gives to Christian communities” (Pope Francis to the participants in the 20th Latin American Meeting of Youth Pastoral Leaders (Lima, 18-23 November 2019), 19.11.2019).
+They need our accompaniment to quench their spiritual thirst and prepare themselves for the service and mission of Christ.
+Energized by His Spirit, they can become witnesses of faith, hope, love, reconciliation and justice for the whole of humanity, with a preference for the marginalized and downtrodden who are affected and afflicted by social, political and religious unrest and struggles.

 The Jesuits engaged in the Ignatian Spirituality Service have a solid Ignatian base.
 They regularly give Spiritual Exercises to various groups.
 We have Sadhanalaya, Pathalgaon to promote Ignatian spirituality.
 We have some trained Jesuits in Ignatian Spirituality.
 We have many Jesuits who have sufficient experience in preaching Ignatian retreats.
 We have scholastics and novices available for preaching retreats in villages.
 We use social media to promote Ignatian Spirituality.

 We, the Jesuits involved in the Ignatian Spirituality Apostolate, resolve to impart the dynamics of the Spiritual Exercises to the faithful, Religious and clergy.
 We seek to help people hear Christ’s voice more clearly and find God in all things.
-We commit ourselves to deepen their relationship with God through constant contemplation, meditation, retreat, discernment and Examen.
-We also focus on the poor, tribals, marginalized, youth, women and children for transforming them into agents of reconciliation, faith and justice.
+We commit ourselves to deepen our relationship with God through constant contemplation, meditation, retreat, discernment and Examen.
+We also focus on the poor, tribals, marginalized, youth, women and children to transform them into agents of reconciliation, faith and justice.